 Defining an ideal lead and having a proper qualification system in place will ensure that leads from Marketing will progress to Sales only when they fit the persona, they’ve taken a sales-specific action and they’ve got the power to buy.

-Check out these other articles: B2B Lead Generation: 15+ Tried and Tested Strategies Other Companies Benefit From, How to Leverage User Stories to Generate Leads & Grow Your Business, B2B Content Marketing Guide …
+Check out these other articles to learn more about lead generation: B2B Lead Generation: 15+ Tried and Tested Strategies Other Companies Benefit From, How to Leverage User Stories to Generate Leads & Grow Your Business, B2B Content Marketing Guide …